sshephard2/skewed-modelling/Code/dbreplication/README.md

 One worker application (running on large VM), multi-threaded to dequeue and populate DB?
 (and a control version?)

+Cassandra configured with 3 nodes, using `ByteOrderedPartitioner`.

+There are 3 tokens (one per node) to force partitioning by sport (first byte of each token = ascii code of first letter of each sport):

+	41ffffffffffffffff
+	43ffffffffffffffff
+	44ffffffffffffffff

 Run the CQL script below on the DB.

 `SOURCE 'replicated.cql';`